 “Everything changed one afternoon in early 2014,” says Nikos.
 “Boats and pontoons were arriving at shore every half hour or so.
 I passed a group of freezing and exhausted refugees and I just had to react,” he explains.
 He used money earned from selling fish – in addition to the restaurant, he also runs a small fish store – to buy warm blankets and clothes, which he immediately handed out to those in need.
 When he returned home that night and told his wife about the situation on the coast, she immediately started cooking.
 They returned later in the evening with dozens of hot meals.
 “We believe everyone has the right to not feel hungry and to have a place where they can feel safe.
 This is a basic need, regardless of nationality or refugee status.
 Our philosophy is simple: we help people not only by serving them a meal, but by satiating their need to be part of a community and showing them a future in which they can play a wonderful, meaningful role,” says Katerina.

 According to the United Nations High Commissioner for Refugees, 856,000 people passed through the Greek islands in just 2015.
 The media referred to the whole situation as a refugee crisis.
-Two years later, Turkey and the EU reached an agreement as a result of which less than 30,000 people arrived by sea in 2017.
+Two years later, Turkey and the EU reached an agreement as a result of which less than 30,000 people arrived by sea in 2018.
+But 2019 brought already a growth – over 60,000 newcomers.
 For refugees living on the island, however, little has changed.
 In theory, registering and obtaining asylum documents should take 4-6 months but practice shows that you can get stuck on Lesbos for a good few years.

 Nikos divides the needs of refugees into two categories.
 The first is related to their basic needs: satisfying hunger, and providing clothes and sleeping bags when the exhausted individuals first arrive on the island.
 He responds to these needs immediately by preparing several hundred meals a day.
 Some meals are delivered to the sick and those requiring a special diet in the camp, others are served to the four groups of refugees who visit Home for All every day.
 They also desperately need help with personal development and job training because the decision to grant asylum alone won’t solve all of their problems.
 Their lack of language skills will continue to prevent them from getting full-time employment.
 Katerina’s dream is to assemble a team of 30 kitchen helpers from Moira who would learn basic cooking skills as well as teamwork by helping her out in the kitchen.
 Together with her husband, she has already trained several students who have gone on to work in hotel kitchens and are rebuilding their lives on the island.
 “The charities won’t stay on the island forever but we’re from here and we will remain here with these people.
 It is in everyone’s best interest to make sure they integrate into our community and help restore our struggling economy, which relied heavily on tourism up until a few years ago.”
 “These are wonderful people who wish to learn new skills.
 Of course they won’t all go on to be hired in a kitchen but working in a place like this teaches them discipline and teamwork.
 For many, it marks the beginning of fulfilling their dreams of getting an education in Europe.